ucphhpc/configure-vm-image/README.rst

     --config-network-config-path CONFIG_NETWORK_CONFIG_PATH
                             The path to the cloud-init network-config configuration file that is used to configure the network settings of the image.
                             (default: cloud-init/network-config)
-    --configure-vm-name CONFIGURE_VM_NAME, -n CONFIGURE_VM_NAME
-                            The name of the VM that is used to configure the image. (default: configure-vm-image) --configure-vm-cpu-model CONFIGURE_VM_CPU_MODEL, -cv-cpu CONFIGURE_VM_CPU_MODEL
-                            The cpu model to use for virtualization when configuring the image. (default: None) --configure-vm-vcpus CONFIGURE_VM_VCPUS, -cv-vcpus CONFIGURE_VM_VCPUS
-                            The number of virtual CPUs to allocate to the VM when configuring the image. (default: 1) --configure-vm-memory CONFIGURE_VM_MEMORY, -cv-m CONFIGURE_VM_MEMORY
-                            The amount of memory to allocate to the VM when configuring the image. (default: 2048MiB) --cloud-init-iso-output-path CLOUD_INIT_ISO_OUTPUT_PATH, -ci-output CLOUD_INIT_ISO_OUTPUT_PATH
+    --cloud-init-iso-output-path CLOUD_INIT_ISO_OUTPUT_PATH, -ci-output CLOUD_INIT_ISO_OUTPUT_PATH
                             The path to the cloud-init output ISO image file that is generated based on the data defined in the user-data, meta-data, vendor-data, and network-config files.